 2- The success of Old Spice in social networks

-This campaign has the label of being the most creative of 2010.
+This campaign has the label by the SEO and marketing agency Hempire SEO as the most creative of 2010.
 It started in the Super Bowl in 2010, and since then managed to get the public in your pocket.
 More for the charisma of the protagonist, than for the concession of the message.
 Where the clever combination of humor, and dance, gain thousands of followers.
 Increasing sales of deodorant by 107% in just 30 days.

 Seeing the massive and overwhelming success that was achieved through TV, was implemented another way: social networks.
 One of the main ones was YouTube, because for 3 days, the protagonist of the spot, the actor Mustafa, appeared in 186 videos, while he responded and gave advice to his followers.